 KINDFULNESS FOR KIDS

 Kids who volunteer turn into grown-ups who volunteer.
 Through our Kindfulness for Kids program, we create meaningful volunteer experiences for youth of all ages and their grown-ups.
 Build Kindfulness into your family culture and engage your whole family in Kindfulness.

-Project Helping Tampa was founded in 2018 as part of Project Helping, which was founded in Denver, Colorado in 2014.
-Our mission is to improve mental wellness by creating meaningful, social, and accessible volunteer experiences to improve mental wellness.
-We create and host these volunteer experiences at a variety of nonprofit partners to help people build their mental wellness by volunteering, connecting with their community, and being a part of something bigger than themselves.
+Project Helping Tampa started in 2018 as part of Project Helping, which was founded in Denver, Colorado in 2014.
+Our mission is to improve mental wellness by creating meaningful, social, and accessible volunteer experiences.
+We create and host volunteer experiences at a variety of nonprofit partners to help people connect with their community, be a part of something bigger than themselves, and improve mental wellness.

 Visit our blog for the most recent news, updates and stories.
 Check back often for more great content.

 What is Treasure House of Hope?
 Treasure House of Hope is a nonprofit organization that uses biblica...